KarchinLab/open-cravat-modules-karchinlab/annotators/oncokb/oncokb.md

+## _OncoKB is only available for local use.
+See the Prerequisite section for installation details._

 # OncoKB: MSK's Precision Oncology Knowledge Base

 OncoKB is a precision oncology knowledge base developed at Memorial Sloan Kettering Cancer Center that contains biological and clinical information about genomic alterations in cancer.